oss-slu/Congestion-control-emulator/README.md

 ```
 Once you download the image, you can run with.
 To learn more about the arguments used, refer to [Docker's documentation](https://docs.docker.com/engine/reference/run/)
 ```
-docker run --privileged \
+sudo docker run --privileged \
+-it -v /mount/towhere/your/cloned/is:/Congestion-control-emulator\
+ -v /lib/modules:/lib/modules\
+ -v /dev:/dev \
+-v  /usr/src/kernels/:/usr/src/kernels/  \
--it \
+-v /sys:/sys \
-a8nguyen/oss-slu-congestion:mahimahi
+a8nguyen/oss-slu-congestion:latest
 ```
 Once inside the container, please change into a non-root sudo user.
 I have created one living inside the docker machine with `su test`
 This image contains pre-built artifacts from [emulation module](#install-emulation-module), BCC dependencies for kernel tracing, and [evaluation module](#install-emulation-module).
+However, the image needs to be connected to the host kernel space for tracing.
+To do so, you can mount your containers at

 <!--### Kernel Configuration
 If you can't configure the kernel yourself and run into problem installing eBPF on your system.
 Please let me know, we have an OS image (Fedora).-->